mhusm/XD-MVC/readme.md

 ## Supported Browsers
 The framework uses some experimental JavaScript features, hence it may not work equally well in all browsers.
 The best support is reached for Chrome.
-If peer-to-peer communication is used, this is the only browser that is fully supported.
+If peer-to-peer communication is used, that is the only browser that is fully supported.
 For the client-server communication, Firefox and Safari work fairly well.
 For applications built with Polymer we have seen best results with Chrome.
 Internet Explorer is not supported.

+## About this Project
+XD-MVC is under development at the [Globis Group at ETH Zürich](https://globis.ethz.ch).
+The project is coordinated by [Maria Husmann](https://globis.ethz.ch/#!/person/maria-husmann/).
+Fabian Stutz, Silvan Egli, and Marko Zivkovic have contributed to XD-MVC.